jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/RedCanary-Threat-Detection-Report-2023.md

 taken by RedLine and other stealer malware and sold afterward.
 This strategy proved extremely successful, resulting in multiple breaches for high-profile organizations such as Uber and Okta.
+Stealer malware—such as RedLine, Raccoon, and Vidar— enabled some of the highest-profile breaches in 2022.
+TREND
+Stealers
+19
 We observed RedLine, Raccoon, and Vidar most commonly during the year, and each of these threats has retained a long-held share of the illegal stealer market.
 In fact, Raccoon and Vidar have evolved from older families to remain